sentientazure/superblogdocs/15_sharing_is_caring/01_html_3_share_link.md

 {% endblock %}
 ```

-It's all basic HTML and JavaScript.
 The `copyToClipboard()` function is what does the actual copying into clipboard.
+It does this by adding a hidden element to the page and make its value be the string it receives (which is the URL of the page), selecting that text and copying it, then removes it from the page.
 We have a button that says "Share Link" that if clicked will call this function to copy to clipboard.
 You can read the JavaScript code to try and understand how it works.

 ##### `{{ request.build_absolute_uri }}`